 - Respite Care

-The Residence Memory Care Center embraces those with Alzheimer’s disease or dementia in a tranquil, home-like setting with skilled staff and innovative programs designed to help residents make the most of each moment.
 Optimal living accommodations have been designed specifically to meet the unique needs of those impacted by dementia.
-The center offers 18 state-of-the-art private rooms and two double-occupancy rooms within the 14,000-square-foot residence located in Pensacola.
+The Residence is a 32-bed apartment community within a 14,000-square-foot beautifully appointed facility located in Pensacola.
 To schedule a tour, please call 850-484-3529.

 A person with Alzheimer’s disease may wander away from home at any stage of the illness, and many become lost while trying to get home.
 Studies show that approximately 60% of people with Alzheimer’s disease will wander and 70% will wander repeatedly, putting them at risk for serious injury.